 Mr. Shrestha is a freelance footwear consultant.
 Until recently, he was Head of Sales and Marketing at Goldstar Shoes.
 He held the position for the past seven years, and has been part of the team that has made Goldstar Shoes grow from employing 400 to more than 2000 people.
 Mr. Shrestha previously worked at Chaudhary Group for four years.
 He has a Master's Degree in Marketing from the University of Wisconsin (Whitewater).

-Reshu Aryal Dhungana is the Executive Director of Fulbright Commission / USEF – Nepal.
-The Commission for Educational Exchange between the United States and Nepal (also known as "the Fulbright Commission" or "USEF/Nepal") was established in 1961 by executive agreement between the governments of Nepal and the United States and has operated continuously since that time.
-It operates the prestigious Fulbright, Hubert Humphrey Fellowship as well as scholarly research exchanges between higher education institutions in the United States and Nepal.
-Reshu is an experienced educational leader who chaired the Board of Teach for Nepal for several years and is a founder member of this movement of young leaders dedicated to ending education inequity in Nepal.
-She is also the Founder of Habeli Outdoor Learning Center, dedicated to creating opportunities for children to learn in nature to become more holistically educated, environmentally conscious, and climate change resilient.
-Ms. Aryal Dhungana has worked at Ullens Education Foundation from 2009 to 2013, where she also served as Director of Program and Communications.
-Previously, Ms. Aryal Dhungana was Coordinator at Film South Asia - Festival of South Asian Documentary.
-She graduated from the University of Minnesota in 1999 with a Bachelor’s in Anthropology and has completed her joint Masters in Leadership and Educational Change from the National Institute of Education, NTU, Singapore, and Teachers College, Columbia University.
+Reshu Aryal Dhungana currently serves as the Education Advisor of Kathmandu Metropolitan City.
+Reshu is an experienced educational leader who chaired the Board of Teach For Nepal for several years and is a founder member of this movement.
+She is also the Founder of Habeli Outdoor Learning Center.
+Graduated from the University of Minnesota in 1999 with a Bachelor’s in Anthropology, she has completed her joint Masters in Leadership and Educational Change from the National Institute of Education, NTU, Singapore, and Teachers College, Columbia University.
 Reshu was an invited mentor member of New York Academy of Sciences in 2016 and received the Alumni Achievement Award 2017 from Nanyang Technological University in Singapore, as a recognition for her contributions to educational leadership and change in Nepal.

-Shisir Khanal is the Co-Founder and the President of Teach For Nepal.
-He served as the CEO from 2012-2019.
+Shisir Khanal is the Co-Founder of Teach For Nepal and also served as the Board Chair of TFN from 2019- 2020.
+He is also the co-founder of Pick n Drop logistics services.
+He served as the CEO of Teach For Nepal from 2012-2019.
 He was also the Executive Director of Sarvodaya USA.
 Mr. Khanal graduated with a master’s degree in International Public Affairs (MIPA) from the La Follette School of Public Affairs in 2005 and has a bachelor’s degree in International Political Economy from the University of Bridgeport.
 In 2012, the University of Wisconsin-Alumni Association awarded him the “Forward Under 40” award for his outstanding work in sustainable development.
 In 2019, he received the “Young CEO of the Year” award in Nepal.
 He is also an Education Advisor to the Tulsipur Su-Metropolitan City, in Tulsipur, Dang.